#HPForum

 Opening speech

-Patrick Crombez – General Manager Heating and Renewables EMEA, Daikin Europe
+Patrick Crombez – General Manager Environment Research Center, Daikin Europe

 Session 4 › Heat pump hype or hate?
 Demolishing disinformation